Gear Reviews8 min read

 • Attaches to the seat via a strap around the headrest

-What we found: The Snoozer Lookout is well-constructed and offers a more polished look than most booster seats.
-The included harness and tether are a welcome addition, though safety-conscious owners may prefer to use a separately crash-tested harness.
+What I found: The Snoozer Lookout is well-constructed and offers a more polished look than most boosters.
+The included harness and tether are a welcome addition.
+But safety-conscious owners will still want to use a separately crash-tested harness.
 The elevated sides give dogs a secure lookout position without being too restrictive.

 Best for: Owners who want a comfortable, good-looking booster seat with an integrated restraint system for their small dog.